folio-org/mod-agreements/README.md

         - It is NOT RECOMMENDED to clear app_instances manually
       - If there are entries in the federated lock table that do not clear after 20 minutes of uninterrupted running then this table should be manually emptied.

+#### Connection pool issues
+As of Sunflower release, issues with [federated locks](#locks-and-failure-to-upgrade) and connection pools have been ongoing since Quesnalia.
+The attempted fixes and history is documented in JIRA ticket [ERM-3851](https://folio-org.atlassian.net/browse/ERM-3851)

+Initially the Grails 6 upgrade caused federated lock rows to themselves lock in PG.
+A fix was made for Sunflower (v7.2.0) and backported to Quesnalia (v7.0.12) and Ramsons (v7.1.6).
+However this fix is both not fully complete, and worsens an underlying connection pool issue.

+The connection pool per instance can be configured via the `DB_MAXPOOLSIZE` environment variable.
+Since the introduction of module-federation for this module, this has been _doubled_ to ensure connections are available for the system schema as well.
+This is necessary as a starved system schema would all but guarantee the fed lock issues documented above.
+As a response, our approach was to request more and more connections, memory, and CPU time to lower the chances of this happening as much as possible.

+As of right now, the recommended Sunflower connection pool is 50 per GOKB harvesting instance.
+This leads to 100 connections per instance, almost all of which PG will see as idle.
+The non-dropping of idle connections is a [chosen behaviour of Hikari](https://www.postgresql.org/message-id/1395487594923-5797135.post@n5.nabble.com) (and so not a bug) but the sheer volume of them does help point out that something is amiss with our module.

+At the moment, although postgres sees most of this pool as idle, Hikari internally believes them to be active, causing pool starvation unless massively over-resourcing the instance.
+This in turn locks up the instance entirely and leads to jobs silently failing

+The workarounds here are to over-resource the module, and to restart problematic instances (or all instances) when this behaviour manifests, or to revert to versions where this is less prevalent (v7.0.10, v7.1.5) and handle the federated locking issues instead.
+Obviously these are not proper solutions.

+In Trillium, the aim is both to fix these bugs, and hopefully thus free up the connection pool to an extent that it can be run with _significantly_ fewer connections, and potentially set up a way for the configured pool size to be mathematically split between system and module, so as to avoid the doubling of the pool.

 ## Resources exposed by this module